PacketParker/CordArr/README.md

-API_KEY | API key for Jellyfin - can be created in `Dashboard > API Keys` ACCOUNT_TIME | Amount of time, in hours, accounts should exist before being deleted SIMPLE_PASSWORDS | `true/false` : Whether or not to have simple dictionary word passwords for temporary accounts
+API_KEY | API key for Jellyfin - can be created in `Dashboard > API Keys` ACCOUNT_TIME | Amount of time, in hours, accounts should exist before being deleted SIMPLE_PASSWORDS | `true/false` : Whether or not to have simple dictionary word passwords for temporary accounts PUBLIC_URL | Public URL for your Jellyfin server.
+Used in the account creation message